 Further guidance on communications is provided on the NRC’s internal website.
 It is highly encouraged that the Panel and Communication Team use all available resources to ensure the NRC communicates a clear and concise message.
 When creating or revising a communication tool or communication plan, early coordination with an OEDO communications specialist and with public affairs staff in headquarters or the regions is essential.

-historical data on plant performance can be found on the public website under the ROP page.
-Non-publicly available information can be found via the SharePoint page.
+Publicly available historical data on plant performance can be found on the public website under the ROP page.
+Non-publicly available information can be found via the DRO SharePoint page.

 Exhibit 1: Example of IMC 0350 Oversight Panel Charter